dscv101/card-portfolio-anomaly-detection/docs/USER_GUIDE.md

 - 🔴 **Unusual Patterns**: Behaviors that don't match typical customer profiles

 ### Anomaly Score Interpretation
 The anomaly score typically ranges from approximately **-0.5 to 0.5**:
 - **Negative scores** indicate outliers (more anomalous behavior) - these customers differ significantly from typical patterns
-- **Positive scores** indicate inliers (less anomalous behavior) - these customers behave similarly to the majority

 **Example interpretation:**
 - A customer with score **-0.35** is highly anomalous (e.g., spending $50,000/week when typical is $5,000)